zipvilization/Zipvilization/world/solumworld/index.md

 >
 > **Invented state second.**

-This distinction is fundamental.

 ---

 # A Graphical World, Not a Dashboard

-SolumWorld is not intended to be another blockchain dashboard.
+SolumWorld is not another blockchain dashboard.

-SolumTools already provides the observational and analytical layer.
+SolumTools already provides the data translation layer.

 SolumWorld has a different purpose.

 Its objective is to allow a Human to look at Zipvilization and perceive:

-**a world.**
+> **a world**

 Not merely: